OBuskas/neuro21/README.md

 The ecosystem creates a balance of **community support and professional care**:
 - Users are motivated to build healthier habits with real incentives.
 - Psychologists and psychiatrists contribute with free monthly sessions while also offering paid consultations.
-- Tokens circulate between users and professionals, fostering a sustainable and accessible mental health network.
+- $ADHD Tokens circulate between users and professionals, fostering a sustainable and accessible mental health network.

 With its **gamified experience, token economy, and dual perspectives (patient and professional)**, Neuro21 blends technology, psychology, and Web3 innovation to make mental health care more **accessible, dynamic, and impactful**.